Rev. Thomas W. Neitzke, S.J.

 Rev. Thomas W. Neitzke, S.J., Ed.D., was elected to the Marquette University Board of Trustees in 2017.

-Father Neitzke is the dean of Arrupe College of Loyola University Chicago.
-A Wisconsin native, Father Neitzke earned an undergraduate degree in philosophy and theology from Loyola University Chicago, a master’s degree in educational administration from the University of San Francisco, a master of divinity degree from Santa Clara University and a doctorate focused on educational leadership from Creighton University.
+Father Neitzke is the dean and executive director at Arrupe College of Loyola University Chicago.
+He also holds a faculty appointment as a clinical associate professor in the School of Education, where he teaches courses in leadership.
+Father Neitzke earned an undergraduate degree in philosophy from Loyola University in Chicago, a master’s degree in educational administration from the University of San Francisco, a master of divinity degree from Santa Clara University and a doctorate from Creighton University focusing on educational leadership.
 His dissertation, “Jesuit Collaborative Fundraising: Religious and Secular Nonprofit Partnerships,” studied the historical and modern roots of Jesuit fundraising and presented a collaborative process between secular and religious nonprofit organizations.

-Father Neitzke is an adjunct faculty member at Creighton University in the Graduate School.
-He teaches courses in strategic and political leadership, school law, and foundations of education, and he supervises internships in elementary/secondary administration.
-He is also a faculty member for the Jesuit Worldwide Learning: Higher Education at the Margins.
-Father Neitzke most recently served as president of Creighton Preparatory School.
-He currently serves on the boards of Marquette University High School, the Boys and Girls Club and the Jesuit Academy.
-His past board service includes Seattle University, Georgetown Preparatory School, Loyola Academy and Brophy College Preparatory School.
+Father Neitzke served as president of Creighton Preparatory School in Omaha, Nebraska, and was also an adjunct faculty member at Creighton University in the Graduate School.
+He taught courses in strategic and political leadership, school law and foundations of education, and supervised internships in elementary/secondary administration.
+He is also an adjunct faculty member for Jesuit Worldwide Learning: Higher Education at the Margins.